Phnom Penh 2 Day Private Tour - Foto 1

 Important information

-The entrance fees for the various monuments and temples are not included in the price and should be paid on the day of the tour.
+Entrance fees for monuments and temples are not included and must be paid on the day of the tour.

 Dress code